Blake Griffiths reflects on the textile that emerged from his journey east.

 A beating loom to prayer.

-A beneficiary of privilege, I am welcomed to watch; I gain a deeper understanding of complex textile techniques that undeniably influence my practice.
-But further to simply learning a process, I receive a glimpse into the deep, collective traditions of the weavers of the east; a tradition that is undeniably not my own.
+A beneficiary of privilege, I am welcomed to watch.
+I gain a deeper understanding of complex textile techniques that undeniably influence my practice.
+But further to simply learning a process, I receive a glimpse into the deep, collective traditions of the weavers of the east; traditions that are undeniably not my own.